Chapter 7: Game Night Rules Part Two

 “Welcome back to Eurydice, Nightshade.”

-The terrain of the landscape unfolded on the holographic table.
+The terrain unfolded on the holographic table.

 Our characters huddled on black sand as hexagonal rocks jutted from the mountainside.
 Off to the right, in the distance, purple ocean waves crashed against the beach’s scattered rocks.

-I shouted in character, “Hell yeah, we’re out of the dreariness of base world.”
+“Hell yeah, we’re out of the dreariness of base world.”

 Swiping my finger in the air across the AR control screens, I made my character emote a deep stretch.

-I took a quick tally of my stats.
 I suspected from our previous session that this outing was going to be hellish.
-Habit made me a very cautious player, ready to solve problems before they even unfolded.
+Habit kept me a very cautious player, ready to solve problems before they even unfolded.

 GM

-“As your party takes an assessment of itself and acclimates to the crossover, the last of the day’s sunlight washes away as a faint smell of burning sulfur rides the cold mist that creeps in.
+“As your party takes stock and acclimates to the crossover, the last of the day’s sunlight washes away as a faint smell of burning sulfur rides the cold mist that creeps in.
 There are no auditory or visual cues of danger, but you all begin to feel uneasiness in your bones.”
-From right to left, tell me how your character reacts.

 Cull the Bloodsoaked